Samwelabuyeka/ENola/README.md

     </a>
 </p>

-## 🐚 Why OpenDevin?
+## 🐚 Why Caren?
-The OpenDevin project is born out of a desire to replicate, enhance, and innovate beyond the original Devin model.
+The Caren project is born out of a desire to replicate, enhance, and innovate beyond the original Devin model.
 By engaging the open-source community, we aim to tackle the challenges faced by Code LLMs in practical scenarios, producing works that significantly contribute to the community and pave the way for future advancements.

 <p align="right" style="font-size: 14px; color: #555; margin-top: 20px;">
     <a href="#readme-top" style="text-decoration: none; color: #007bff; font-weight: bold;">